Lectures and Seminars

 See the Seminar Schedule page for more information or contact Prof. Jeremy Tobacman.

-Department of Hospitality Business Management Paul Wise Executive in Residence Speaker Series
+Department of Hospitality and Sport Business Management Paul Wise Executive in Residence Speaker Series

-The Paul E. Wise Executive in Residence speaker series, named in honor of HBM founder Paul Wise, was established by the department in 2006-07 to bring prominent industry professionals and executives to campus and to inspire HRIM students early in their careers.
+The Paul E. Wise Executive in Residence speaker series, named in honor of HSBM founder Paul Wise, was established by the department in 2006-07 to bring prominent industry professionals and executives to campus and to inspire students early in their careers.